Are you a nut free school?

 Are you affiliated with the church you are in?

-No, we simply rent space in the basement, and are very thankful to the Pastor and Vestry for this!
+No, we rent space in the basement, and we value and appreciate our relationship with the pastor and vestry.

 What is the difference between the 2 day program and 3 day program?